Political Economy Certificate

 Students who successfully complete the Program's requirements will receive a Departmental certificate.

-The Political Economy Adviser is Matias Iaryczower, who can answer any questions regarding the Program.
+The Political Economy Advisor is Matias Iaryczower, who can answer any questions regarding the Program.